davenquinn/Thesis/text/acknowledgements.md

 exploratory project with a total sedimentary-rock neophyte led to a truly classic mapping study.
 Finally,
-Jason Saleeby helped me appreciate the true complexity of tectonics with his intersectional style in the field and in the classroom.
-All three advisors taught me to integrate detailed data into a regional picture, each in a different swathe of the geological sciences.
-The result is a variety of models of scientific outlook and practice to draw from in my work moving forward.
+Jason Saleeby helped me appreciate the true complexity of tectonics with his intersectional style in the field and in research.
+Having advisors in three different swathes of the geological sciences gave me a variety of models of scientific outlook and practice to draw from in my work, and I am the richer for it.
 Thanks for giving me the opportunity to do so much, and the tools to succeed.

 Many others on the faculty and staff have contributed greatly to my PhD.
 From